andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 2. Customize the resource server with __custom user & authorities mapping__
 3. Implement additional recommended validation of the _audience_ claim of the access token

-In the [bonus part](#lab-1---bonus-part) you may look into an alternative resource server solution that just uses the default configuration of spring security (default principal, autorities mapping and validation).

 ## Folder Contents

 In the lab 1 folder you find 3 applications:

 * __library-server-initial__: This is the application we will use as starting point for this lab
-* __library-server-complete-custom__: This application is the completed reference for this lab
+* __library-server-complete__: This application is the completed reference for this lab
-* __library-server-complete-automatic__: This application is the completed reference for the same but with automatic mapping by spring security (using defaults to read roles from 'scope' claims inside the token and map these to authorities with 'SCOPE_' prefix)

 ## Start the Lab